cloudflare/workers-sdk/.changeset/red-rockets-joke.md

 "create-cloudflare": patch
 ---

-fix: cloning non-existent or private repository should fail gracefully
+fix: creating an application from a non-existent or private repository will no longer cause the CLI to get stuck in the cloning stage